Chair of Governors

 Both my children passed through the school very happily and successfully and I am grateful for the excellent foundations for life and learning that were put in place by the school.

-I am privileged to serve as a teacher governor within Torpoint Nursery and Infant School.
+I am privileged to serve as a staff governor within Torpoint Nursery and Infant School.
 My specific responsibilities include overseeing Health and Safety, ’The SMILE Curriculum’ exploring ‘Future Schools’ and ‘Governor Development and Reviews’.
 I currently sit on ‘The Curriculum and Standards in Teaching and Learning’ Committee.

 I have been married for 30 years and have 3 older children, my eldest daughter and my son are both teachers and my other son is a lifeguard who studied Sports Development at the University of Marjons.